uCreate-Vishal/php_tea_talks/POCs/utc-time/readme.md

   - When user signs up to platform local timezone of user is detected and stored to db.

 2. Add book
-  - when user adds a new book local time zone is converted to UTC time zone and saved to database.
+  - when user adds a new book, local time zone is converted to UTC time zone and saved to database.

 3. Listing
-  - Any logged in user can check all the books added by diffrent users.
+  - Any logged in user can check all the books added by different users.
   - Local time zone of logged in user is detected.
   - For showing details of each book Utc time of all books is fetched from db and is converted to local time zone of user.